 How the Larry Nassar scandal has affected others

-Michigan State University’s governing body plans to name a new interim president following the expected resignation of interim President John Engler — the latest development stemming from the sexual assault investigation of now-imprisoned gymnastics doctor Larry Nassar.
+Michigan State University’s governing body on Thursday accepted interim president John Engler’s resignation , but said it would be effective immediately rather than next week.
+It’s the latest development stemming from the sexual assault investigation of now-imprisoned gymnastics doctor Larry Nassar.

-A special board meeting is scheduled for Thursday, amid criticism over comments Engler made about victims of Nassar.
-Engler, the state’s Republican governor from 1991 through 2002, took over at the school on a temporary basis after the previous president quit in the wake of fallout from the scandal.
+Engler took over at the school on a temporary basis after the previous president quit in the wake of fallout from the scandal.
+The board appointed Satish Udpa as the new interim president.
+He currently serves as the school’s executive vice president for administration.

 Numerous people have been charged, fired or forced out of their jobs during the investigations into the once-renowned sports doctor.
 He was sentenced to decades in prison after hundreds of girls and women said he sexually molested them under the guise that it was medical treatment, including while he worked for Michigan State and Indiana-based USA Gymnastics, which trains Olympians.